 - Package an ARM Build when you are targeting ARM devices

-- Package an x86 Build when you are targeting x86 devices
+- Package a x86 Build when you are targeting x86 devices

-- Package and x64 Build when you are targeting Xbox One or x64 devices.
+- Package a x64 Build when you are targeting Xbox One or x64 devices.

 Once you have made your selection a window will open for you to select where to save the game package to.
 Once you have selected a location, the game project will be compiled and when it's finished GameMaker Studio 2 will open the file explorer on the project location so you can access the created packages for uploading to the store (note, if an explorer window does no open it's because this has been switched off in the GameMaker Studio 2 Preferences).